osmzoso/osm2sqlite/README.md

 a new database **osm.sqlite3** with the tables below.

 > Time measurement (Intel Core i5 1.6 GHz, 16 GB RAM):
-> germany-latest.osm - about 3 hours
+> germany.osm - about 3 hours

 ## nodes